-The Old Railway Bike Trail is 16 km and follows the bed of the historic Ottawa, Arnprior & Parry Sound Railway from Rock Lake to near Cache Lake.
+The Old Railway Bike Trail is 16 kilometres and follows the bed of the historic Ottawa, Arnprior & Parry Sound Railway from Rock Lake to near Cache Lake.
 It is accessible from the campgrounds between 30 and 40 kilometres from the west gate.
 In the winter skiers, snowshoers and fat-bikers use the trail.

 Minnesing Bike Trail is challenging with loops of 4.7 to 23.4 kilometres.
 This is rugged mountain biking with hilly, often muddy, rock, root and obstacle-filled terrain.
 The trailhead is 23 kilometres from the west gate.